Voivodic/ExSHalos/README.md

 ```
 in the root folder of the project.

+## Documentation

-Detailed instruction for the installation can be found in the [documentation](voivodic.github.io/ExSHalos/).
+More information about the installation, the API and some examples can be found at the [documentation](voivodic.github.io/ExSHalos/).

 ## TODO
 Not necessarily in the priority order